 Salt Lake City is in the middle of the west part of the USA.
 It is the capital of Utah.
-Mountains and national parks surround the city, giving it a unique look and creatbing a beautiful scenery.
+Mountains and national parks surround the city, giving it a unique look and creating a beautiful scenery.
 There’s a blue area that you can easily see on the map next to the pin: that’s the famous Great Salt Lake.

 We needed a hotel for our layover in Salt Lake City.
 We stayed at the Hilton near the airport* because we were arriving late and we got a good deal.
 However, I’d recommend staying closer to the town centre if you want to enjoy the city at night.
 Click here to check availabilities*